 So if you are working from home…Get up and get dressed!
 Ditch the pj’s and trackie daks.
 Put on something smart and comfortable.

-I’ve often read that it helps to have a separate work place in your home, a dedicated office phone line – well it’s the same with your personal brand and professional image.
+While it helps to have a separate workplace in your home, a dedicated office phone line – well it’s the same with your personal brand and professional image.
 To be making calls, sending emails and acting in a professional way to run your business, means dressing in a professional way too.

 Now I don’t mean you need a shirt and tie or a corporate outfit but choose clothes that make you feel like you’re working.
 You must look smart not only in the eyes of the people you’re around but your own eyes as well.
 It’s about creating positive energy.
 Some kick start their day with a run or walk.
 Why not choose to start work on the high of looking good?

 Going to a meeting?

 If you are going out to meet a client, dress appropriately for the occasion.
 Do your research.
 You wouldn’t go to a client meeting without knowing something about the company.
 Find out how the boss dresses – that’s a start, or the dress code in that organisation and take it up a notch.
 After all, you’re there to win the client’s business and that won’t happen if you dress inappropriately or look like a slob.

 Think about what they’re looking for.
 If you’re in finance, law or another professional service, they want you to look like a credible, successful business person.
 You might be in IT or a creative service.
 Your potential client wouldn’t expect to see you in a three piece suit, however that doesn’t mean you need to wear jeans and scruffy sneakers.